TonyM1958/covid19/README.md

 * Lag: the number of days between the peak number of cases and deaths
 * Spread: the infection rate, based on comparing the number of new cases reported with the number from 7 days earlier

-The processing fits a [sigmoid curve / logistic function](https://en.wikipedia.org/wiki/Logistic_function) A = L / (1 + exp(-rt)) to the available data.
-This produces an S-curve for the cumulative number of cases / deaths and a bell distribution for the new cases / deaths.
+The processing fits a [sigmoid curve / logistic distribution](https://en.wikipedia.org/wiki/Logistic_distribution) to the data.
+This produces a bell distribution for the new cases / deaths and an S-curve for the cumulative number of cases / deaths.
 These curves are used to extrapolate the potential progress of the infection.

 ## Charts
 The analysis plots the number of new cases / new deaths over time, on a logarithmic scale.
 This includes the following elements: